 The home must have electrical systems that seem up-to-date and don’t present an immediate cause for concern.
 Issues that could send up a red flag for inspectors include breaker boxes that aren’t up to code, exposed wires, and lights that don’t turn on when they are supposed to.

-The house must also have a moderate amount of lighting in order to create a safe living space.
+The house must also have a moderate amount of lighting to create a safe living space.
 Both of these are major safety concerns that you will want an inspector to take a look at before you make a purchase.
-They are also very expensive items to fix if they are in need of a major repair or overhaul.
+They are also very expensive items to fix if they require a major repair or overhaul.